 Doctors describe periods of few or no symptoms as remission.
 When symptoms return or suddenly get worse, they refer to it as a flare-up or relapse.

 There is no cure for Crohn’s disease.
 The aim of treatment is to relieve symptoms, achieving and maintaining remission.

 Doctors have not yet identified a specific cause of Crohn’s disease.
-The general consensus among researchers is that the disease results from a malfunctioning immune system.
+The

 According to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK), bacteria in the digestive tract may trigger the immune system to attack healthy tissues, which leads to inflammation.